-That brings us to the second option, which is to purchase a mini split or a portable heater/air conditioner for the garage.
+That brings us to the second option, which is to purchase a mini-split or a portable heater/air conditioner for the garage.

-I really like this portable 4 in 1 heater/air conditioner/dehumidifier/fan from DeLonghi.
+I really like this portable 4-in-1 heater/air conditioner/dehumidifier/fan from DeLonghi.
 You can get it on Amazon, but I got mine from Costco.
 It’ll heat, cool, and even dehumidify your garage if needed.
 I also really like the hose vent over the window A/C unit.

-A mini split is just a ductless air conditioner (and sometimes heater) that mounts on the wall and heats/cools a single room.
+A mini split is just a ductless air conditioner (and sometimes a heater) that mounts on the wall and heats/cools a single room.
 You can get one that’s just the right size for your garage.
 And it would be controlled with a built-in thermostat so you’d keep the garage right in the ideal temperature range.